 Sometimes you'll even land a few schoolie stripers in the process!

-If the tide is at or near slack, no more than 2-ounces of weight is really necessary.
+If the tide is at or near slack, no more than 2-ounces of weight is really necessary at most fluke spots.
 As the current picks up, increase the size of the weight accordingly.
-If you are not bouncing along the bottom you are not catching fish.
+If you are not bouncing along the bottom, then you are not catching fish.

 Once you get that first hit, take note of the exact position where the bite occurred relative to the drift.
 I cannot overstate how important this is.

-Once the fish are located, chances are that will be the exact spot where you’ll receive multiple takes, providing you can drift your bait over it consistently.
+Once fluke are located, chances are that will be the exact spot where you’ll receive multiple takes, providing you can drift your bait over it consistently.

-If you put in your time to sufficiently learn how a given location reacts with the changing tide and current, you can catch fluke during all hours of the day.
+If you put in your time to sufficiently learn how a given fluke location reacts with the changing tide and current, you can catch fluke during all hours of the day at the Cape Cod Canal.

 John D. Silva is an award winning outdoor writer and photographer with over 45 years of experience fishing inland and coastal waters in the United States and Canada.
 An active member in the New England Outdoor Writer’s Association, he has published feature articles, columns and photos in a variety of popular outdoor publications, including On the Water Magazine, N. Carolina Sportsman, Eastern Fly Fishing, Sporting Classics, Coastal Angler, and The Fisherman magazine among others.